Updated: Mar 26

 Intercalation involves taking a year out of the regular medical degree to study a different subject or take on research in an area you are interested in.

-If you’re considering intercalating, this could mean that you will return to your medical degree when the UKMLA is introduced (the situation I am currently in).
-However, the GMC encourages students to continue with their intercalation plans - at the end of the day, if you've found an intercalated degree you really like, it offers the possibility of getting an extra qualification and contributes points towards the score used to rank Foundation Programme entrants.
-Don't miss out on that opportunity just to avoid sitting the UKMLA.
+However, the GMC encourages students to continue with their intercalation plans - at the end of the day, if you've found an intercalated degree you really like, it offers the possibility of getting an extra qualification and I wouldn't miss out on that opportunity just to avoid sitting the UKMLA.

 UK medical students will not be required to pay to take the UKMLA, as the costs will be incurred by their respective universities.
 However, some medical schools may charge for resits.